YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 #### Exercise 13 & 14
-You can verify that what is asked by this exercise is indeed done by taking a look at the MultiLevelLauncher class that has the following path :  **TODO**
+You can verify that what is asked by this exercise is indeed done by taking a look at the MultiLevelLauncher class that has the following path :  src\main\java\nl\tudelft\jpacman\MultiLevelLauncher.java

 #### Exercise 15
-The tests written for this exercise can be found in the test class With the following path : **TODO**
+The tests written for this exercise can be found in the test class With the following path : src\test\java\nl\tudelft\jpacman\game\GameAndLauncherTest.java

 #### Exercise 16
-The tests specific to MultiLevelGame can be found the in test class with the following path : **TODO**
+The tests specific to MultiLevelGame can be found the in test class with the following path :
+src\test\java\nl\tudelft\jpacman\game\MultiLevelGameAndLauncherTest.java

 #### Exercise 17
 Implementation in

 MultiLevelGame :

 MultiLevelLauncher :

 Game :

 SinglePlayerGame :

+GameFactory :
-GameFactory : createMultiLevelGame method
+ createMultiLevelGame method

 #### Exercise 18